scionproto/scion/doc/pqa-beaconing.md

 Optimization is done w.r.t. to a single quality, i.e. it is maximized or minimized for a specific quality.

-The algorithm will allow optimization of the following metrics:
+To get access to path metrics, the algorithm will leverage existing code written for the [StaticInfoExtension](./beacon-metadata.rst).
+From the qualities included there, we will implement:

 Quality | Combination | Optimization
 --- | ---- |---
 latency | additive | min
 throughput | concave (min) | max
-loss rate | multiplicative | min

 ### Algorithm granularity